viking-sudo-rm/personal-website/content/post/rr-hierarchy/index.md

 Adding a second linear layer (or using two s-QRNN layers) allows us to recognize $a^nb^n$ with an s-QRNN.
 Does this mean the hierarchy dissolves as the pooler is strengthened?

 $$ a^nb^n\Sigma^* \in D_1(\textrm{s-LSTM}) $$
-$$ a^nb^n\Sigma^* \not\in D(\textrm{s-QRNN}) \textrm{for any $D$} $$
+$$ a^nb^n\Sigma^* \not\in D(\textrm{s-QRNN}) \; \textrm{for any $D$} $$

-No, the hierarchy continues, even for stronger decoders.
+No, the hierarchy persists, even for stronger decoders.
 We provide a simple extension of $a^nb^n$ that can be recognized by an s-LSTM with a 1-layer pooler, but can never be recognized by an s-QRNN, no matter how many layers the pooler has.
 We dub the technique used to prove this the *suffix attack*.
 It exploits the fact that the QRNN (compared to the LSTM) is fundamentally unable to detect when its state has reached an accepting configuration--thus, it cannot "stop" updating when the strings are padded with an arbitrary suffix.
 Since this is a general property, it can be directly adapted to other formal languages.

 ## Experiments